 The dedication of our teachers fosters a learning environment characterized by challenge.
-Our students focus on preparing for college, and take 26.5 credit hours in order to graduate.
+Our students focus on preparing for college and take 28 credit hours, which includes 1.5 credits of capstone projects in Digital Fluency, in order to graduate.
 Students can take courses in each of three levels: College Prep, Honors and/or Advanced Placement.
 Our classes are kept small (student/teacher ratio is 13/1) to facilitate increased individual attention.
 Computer technology is integrated in all subjects to produce students with the skills needed to excel in today’s information society.

 Excellence in Academics and Athletics

 Bishop Ireton invites all students to participate in athletics and urges student athletes to strive for academic and athletic excellence.
 In team sports, a dedicated coaching staff provides the leadership for our teams to be competitive in the WCAC within the framework of good sportsmanship.
 The athletic department encourages student athletes to maximize their athletic talents during all three sports seasons.